davide-colombo/davide-colombo/README.md

 I learned a lot during that experience, especially I learned more about the working environment, clear communication, commitment, and ownership.

-It was a pleasure time and I'm thankful for having that opportunity.
+It was a pleasure time and I'm thankful for having had that opportunity.